 Mexican cocktails with Mexican beer, beer cocktails, rum, gin, vodka, whiskey, wine and tequila… Awamori is also available.

-Masahiro Okinawa Gin was recommended to me by a friend of mine, and I decided to add it to the menu.
-There is also the fact that craft gin is very popular, and the president of Masahiro Shuzo is a classmate of mine from elementary and junior high school…that’s another reason.
+Masahiro Okinawa Craft Gin was recommended to me by a friend of mine, and I decided to add it to the menu.
+There is also the fact that craft gin is very popular, and the president of Masahiro distillery is a classmate of mine from elementary and junior high school…that’s another reason.
 Masahiro’s craft gin is displayed at the counter, many tourists are also interested in it.

-−What is Masahiro Okinawa Gin’s appeal?
+−What is Masahiro Okinawa Craft Gin’s appeal?